Kazimierz

 What is it?
 A brilliantly moody bar in the heart of Krakow’s former Jewish district.

 Why go?
-It’s one of the hippest, most atmospheric watering holes in the city, loved by locals.
-Its low-lit rooms are filled with old furniture, scruffy books, paintings, candles – Jim Jarmusch would feel at home writing scripts here.
-At night Alchemia turns into a seriously lively spot, sometimes with bands or DJs, other times just courtesy of Krakow’s cool kids getting their party on.
+It’s one of the hippest, most atmospheric watering holes in the city, and very well loved by locals.
+Its low-lit rooms are filled with old furniture, scruffy books, paintings and candles – Stranger Than Paradise filmmaker, Jim Jarmusch, would feel at home writing scripts here.
+At night, Alchemia turns into a lively spot, sometimes with live bands or DJs, other times, thanks to the courtesy of Krakow’s cool kids getting their party on.

 What is it?
 The Museum of Contemporary Art in Krakow, with a great acronym.